ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

 - `unexpressed` and `minSamples` are used for selecting only supported enhancers. `unexpressed` is a non inclusive lower TPM boundary for expression when calculating support of enhancers. `minSamples` is a non-inclusive lower boundary for the number of samples where the clusters should show bidirectionality.

 - Additional arguments can be:
-  - `params-trimgalore 'params'` specifies any options that can be passed to `TrimGalore!`.
+  - `params-trimgalore` specifies any options that can be passed to `TrimGalore!`.
 This option is useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of a fixed number of nucleotides from the 5'-ends of the forward and reverse reads ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
 The string with the parameters for `TrimGalore!` must be surrounded by single quotes.
   - `nogtrim` makes the pipeline skip the G-trimming step.
 This option is useful for processing non-CAGE data (for example, CAGEscan reads which do not seem to require trimming of a 5'-`G` ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
 This option can be used together with `params-trimgalore` (see an example below).
   - `bowtie2` switches the aligner from `STAR` to `bowtie2`.
 This option is compatible with either `index` or `fasta`.
   - `dedup` switches on PCR duplicate removal (not shown in the pipeline map above and is switched off by default).
   - `dist L` sets an optical duplicate distance `L` to remove optical duplicates, in addition to PCR duplicates (see [`samtools markdup`](https://www.htslib.org/doc/samtools-markdup.html), option `-d`).
 This option requires `dedup`.
-  - `-w` is a Nextflow option that specifies a path to the Nextflow work directory.

 _Note: All pipeline options may be provided to the nextflow command starting with a double dash (`--`).
 All Nextflow options start with a single dash (`-`)._